RxSwiftCommunity/RxController/document/chapter5-view.md

     - Private computed properties with both set and get methods
 - Internal computed properties
     - Internal computed properties with only get method
+    - Internal computed properties with both set and get methods
 - Public computed properties
     - Public computed properties with only get method
     - Public computed properties with both set and get methods